raghubetina/syllabus-chapters/README.md

  2. Communicate more credibly with developers on our teams.
  3. Grow an eye for problems that can be solved with technology.
  4. Prioritize features more frugally by getting a better feel for their costs.
- 5. Be able to research and clearly specify changes we want made to products.
+ 5. Research and specify changes we want made to products more clearly.
  6. Be empowered with a new, powerful, and just plain fun creative outlet.

 ## Approach